Willy Wonka was a sad god who disappeared from the world. He only wanted to make magic with chocolate.

 The way to get magic is to keep expectations so low that almost everything you do and see exceeds them.

+To always remember that happiness is reality divided by expectations.
 I can’t often change my reality, but I can easily, this second, lower my expectations to almost nothing.

 And then the magic begins.

 The other day Good Day, New York called me and asked me if I wanted to come onto their morning show.

 Then the producer there, Steve Cohen, wrote me and told me Laurie Hernandez was going to be on.

 I googled her and saw she won a silver medal and a gold medal.
 I watched her floor routine and her balance beam routine on YouTube.